 Seasonal Allergy is Getting Worse

 When it comes to respiratory health, pollen exposure is also playing a larger role.
-Allergic rhinitis (Hayfever) already affects between 10%-30% of the entire world population - and there’s now evidence to suggest this is on the rise - in part, due to climate-change linked rises in allergenic ragweed pollen.
-Like traditional pollution, pollen can also enter our homes when we open windows or hang our laundry outside.
+Allergic rhinitis (hay fever) already affects between 10-30% of people around the world.
+Now, climate change seems to contribute to the increased duration and potency of pollen allergy season.
+Like traditional air pollution, pollen can also enter our homes when we open windows or hang our laundry outside, further impacting the health of indoor environments, especially for allergy sufferers.

-Unlike other forms of pollution, pollen exposure can only come from the outdoors, again underlining the need to understand the connection between our indoor and outdoor environments.
+Unlike other forms of pollution, pollen exposure largely comes from the outdoors, again underlining the need to understand the connection between our indoor and outdoor environments.

 The trappings of modern life mean that people spend on average more than 90% of their time in an enclosed space (see study writeup here).
-Because we’re indoors so much, prolonged exposure to indoor air pollution even at lower levels can result in significant health impacts over the long-term.
+Because we’re indoors so much, the indoor environmental air quality matters even more.
+Prolonged exposure to indoor air pollution even at lower levels can result in significant health impacts over the long term.

 What Can We Expect Going Forward?